 A light breeze ran its finger through James’s hair as he closed his journal.
 After gently fastening its leather tie, he slipped it under his Bible and laid them both carefully on the weathered bench.
 Leaning back, he let the morning’s scriptures wander through his mind as he surveyed the garden.
 Mounds of herbs blended seamlessly together, a vibrant web of life.
 The onions and garlic formed a line of sentinels, fruitlessly trying to maintain the boundary between the herbs and the regular garden plants.
 A sparrow lighted among the lettuces, their seed heads almost ready to be saved for the next year.
 Cocking its head at him, it seemed to ask permission to partake in his bounty.
 He smiled, staying as still as he could as the bird hopped from plant to plant.
 It was a joy to watch God feed the sparrows, and to remember His words: “Are you not much more valuable than they?”
 The orchestra of twittering birds, insects, and other morning sounds always filled him with peace.
 It was so different here in Woodland.
 There were forests and farms, and very little traffic.
 Even though a few power lines broke up the view of the majestic castle in the center of town, he still felt as though he were traveling back in time whenever he visited the secluded ministate.
 Taking in one last breath of Woodland air, he gazed up the forested slope in a moment of silent thanksgiving.

 James walked to the garden, leaving shoeprints in the lush June grass.
-As he knelt down by the onions, a movement in the kitchen window caught his eye.
+As he knelt by the onions, a movement in the kitchen window caught his eye.
 His grandma stood inside, preparing one of her delicious breakfasts.
 She was probably almost finished.
 Realizing just how hungry he was, he pulled several bright green onions from the soft earth with a tenderness that only a seasoned farmer could possess.
 The rest of the garden would have to wait.
 Dusting his hands off, then wiping them on his jeans, he picked up his Bible and journal from the bench.
 Then he jogged lightly across the lawn and up the porch stairs.
 Opening the door to the kitchen, he was surprised to see Grandpa Jim dressed in a nice button-up shirt and dress pants.
 “Going somewhere, Grandpa?”
 He laid the bundle of green onions on the counter.

 “Yes,” he said with a twinkle in his eye, “and so are you, so you’d better put on some orchestra clothes instead of those work clothes.”